thebushschool/cpjava/final_projects/readme.md

 ![bp14](bp14.png)
 ![bp15](bp15.png)

-### 3A:  Complete Matrix Implementation of caculating the hidden errors in each of the layers of the Neural Network
+### 3A:  Complete Matrix Implementation of caculating the hidden errors in each of the layers of the Neural Network.
+You have previously calculated the outputs, and then used targets to calculate the final output errors from the output layer.
+To prepare for the back propagation phase of this project (where we calculate the adjust to the weights), we need to calculate and store the:

-1. step 1
-1. step 2
-1. step 3 ....
+ * hidden layer inputs (weighted sum of inputs)
+ * hidden layer outputs (sigmoid of the weighted sum above).
+Note: this is the same as the output layer inputs.
+ * output layer outputs: (sigmoid of the weighted sum output layer inputs)

+To do this, we need to change the result of the previously written predict() function which previously returned a single output matrix to an array of 3 Matrices holding the 3 quantities above.

+1. Modify the call the predict() function to accept an array of 3 matrices
+1. Modify he predict() function to return an array of 3 matrices with thwe values stored as indicated above
+1. The MatrixUtil.mprint() function has changed to accept a "debug" flag to "true" or "false" to allow for printing only the what needs to be printed with9ut any clutter

+[The Processing code template with "??" can be downloaded here](ml_workshop_4_lesson.zip) for you to complete this Part 3a version of the code.
+Once completed properly, you can verify the answers with  key provided.

 ### Review of Weight adjustment to minimize Output Errors
 ### We will cover the calculus behind the weight adjustment algorithm